“This shuts us down:" Potter Valley ranchers say PG&E cut water without warning amid dam removal fight

 “Without water to irrigate our fields and recharge our groundwater, we’ll lose our ability to produce hay and our best grazing ground,” he says.
 “We’ll lose the ability to provide great local beef and lamb to our community.”

-“The Potter Valley Project is crucial to the Potter Valley community, agriculture, wildlife, biodiversity,” says Maria Ghisletta, who runs cattle in Potter Valley with her husband, Jake Harvey.
+“The Potter Valley Project is crucial to the Potter Valley community, agriculture, wildlife, biodiversity,” says Maria Ghisletta Harvey, who runs cattle in Potter Valley.

 She warns Potter Valley is just the canary in the coal mine.